bloominstituteoftechnology/front-end-project-week/README.md

+This is Project for FSW program at Lambda School

+Trello URL for this project is https://trello.com/b/TvHEjkdC/lambda-notes-edward-jeong

 # Front End Project Week

 This week you will be building a minimum viable product (MVP) for a note taking app called "Lambda Notes."